KevinTheMix/CheatSheets/# IT/Microsoft.NET/C#.md

   * Or a means to distinguish which one of two methods with same name to override (derived method with `where T : default` means overriding the method without `where` constraints in the base class)
 * `dynamic` = disable compile-time type checking
   * Usually a code smell but can be used for objects with common members instead of a full-fledged polymorphic solution (for quick prototyping or handling legacy code)
-* `implicit` = implicit casting operator (use a Type in place of another, with automatic casting).
-The operator implementation defines how the source type is transformed into the (local class) destination Type, typically by calling one of its constructor
+* `implicit` = implicit casting operator (use a Type in place of another with automatic casting), implementation defines how source type is transformed into (local class) destination Type, typically by calling one of its constructor
 * `in` = readonly reference parameter entering a method
 * `interface` = interface members must be implemented `public`ly (prefer interfaces over abstract classes)
 * `internal` = accessible only within same assembly